Ankit160009/SOLE-SHOPPER-PROJECT/README.md

 1. ANKIT YADAV (22112309):- https://github.com/Ankit160009
 2. VARDAN TEWARI (22112340):- https://github.com/Vardan-Tewari

-## Description
+## Description:-

-The Sole Shopper project is a simple console-based shopping application that allows users to select and purchase shoes from three different brands: Nike, Adidas, and Puma.
-Users can add items to their cart, delete items from the cart, generate a bill, and proceed with payment using UPI (Unified Payments Interface).
+The Sole Shopper project is a straightforward shopping application that runs on a console interface.
+Its purpose is to allow users to choose and buy shoes from three popular brands: Nike, Adidas, and Puma.
+Users have the ability to add shoes to their virtual shopping cart, remove items from the cart, generate a bill with the total cost, and complete the payment process using UPI (Unified Payments Interface).

-The project consists of several functions that handle different aspects of the shopping process.
-The `main()` function serves as the entry point and prompts the user for their details such as name, phone number, age, and address.
-It then presents a menu with options to shop for shoes, view the cart, delete items from the cart, generate a bill, or quit the program.
-Depending on the user's choice, the corresponding function is called to perform the desired action.
+This project consists of several functions, each responsible for handling different steps in the shopping process.
+The `main()` function acts as the starting point and asks the user for their personal details like name, phone number, age, and address.
+Afterward, it presents a menu displaying options such as browsing for shoes, viewing the cart, removing items from the cart, generating a bill, or exiting the program.
+Depending on the user's selection, the corresponding function is called to carry out the desired action.

-The project utilizes lists and dictionaries to store the items in the cart, including their names and prices.
-It also incorporates input validation to ensure that the user enters valid information and makes appropriate selections.
+To store the selected items and their prices, the project utilizes lists and dictionaries.
+It also incorporates input validation techniques to ensure that users enter valid information and make appropriate choices throughout their shopping experience.

 ## Functionality:-

-1. User Information:
+1. Gathering User Information:
-   - Users are prompted to enter their name, phone number, age, and address.
+   - Users are asked to provide their name, phone number, age, and address.
-   - Validation checks are performed on the phone number and age inputs to ensure they meet the required criteria.
+   - The phone number and age inputs are checked to ensure they meet the required criteria.

-2. Shopping:
+2. Shopping Experience:
-   - Users can choose from a menu of options to shop, add items to their cart, or delete items from their cart.
+   - Users are given a menu of options to shop, where they can add or remove items from their cart.
-   - The available shoe brands (Nike, Adidas, Puma) are displayed, and users can select the brand they want to shop for.
+   - The available shoe brands (Nike, Adidas, Puma) are shown, and users can select the brand they want to shop for.
-   - For each brand, specific shoe models are presented, and users can choose the desired shoe model to add it to their cart.
+   - Each brand presents specific shoe models, and users can choose their desired model to add it to their cart.

-3. Cart Management:
+3. Managing the Cart:
-   - Users can view the contents of their cart, which displays the items they have added and their respective prices.
+   - Users can easily see the contents of their cart, including the items they have added and their respective prices.
-   - Users have the option to delete items from their cart by selecting the item number.
+   - Users have the ability to remove items from their cart by selecting the item number.

-4. Bill Generation:
+4. Generating the Bill:
-   - Users can generate a bill for the items in their cart, which includes a breakdown of each item's name and price.
+   - Users can generate a bill for the items in their cart, which provides a breakdown of each item's name and price.
-   - The total cost of the items in the cart is calculated and displayed.
+   - The total cost of the items in the cart is calculated and shown.

-5. Payment:
+5. Payment Process:
-   - Users are asked if they want to proceed with the payment.
+   - Users are asked if they would like to proceed with the payment.
    - If users choose to proceed, they are prompted to enter their UPI ID for payment.
-   - A payment confirmation message is displayed, indicating the amount paid and the UPI ID used.
+   - A confirmation message is displayed, confirming the amount paid and the UPI ID used.

-6. Program Exit:
+6. Exiting the Program:
-   - Users can choose to quit the program at any time.
+   - Users have the option to quit the program at any time.

-## How to Run the Project
+## How to Run the Project:-

-To run the Sole Shopper project, follow these steps:
+Here are the simplified steps to run the Sole Shopper project:

-1. Make sure you have Python (version 3 or above) installed on your system.
+1. Make sure you have Python installed on your computer.

-2. Download the `sole_shopper.py` file and save it to your desired directory.
+2. Download the `sole_shopper.py` file and save it in the folder you prefer.

-3. Open a terminal or command prompt and navigate to the directory where the `sole_shopper.py` file is located.
+3. Open a terminal or command prompt and go to the folder where you saved the `sole_shopper.py` file.

-4. Execute the following command to run the program:
+4. Run the program by executing a command.

-5. Provide the requested information such as your name, phone number, age, and address as prompted by the program.
+5. The program will ask you for specific information like your name, phone number, age, and address.
+Provide the requested details.

-6. Once the program starts, you will be presented with a menu.
-Enter the corresponding number (1-5) to perform the desired action:
+6. Once the program starts, you'll see a menu.
+Choose an action by entering the corresponding number (1-5):

-- Enter 1 to shop for shoes from the available brands.
+- ENTER 1 if you want to shop for shoes from available brands.
-- Enter 2 to view the items in your cart.
+- ENTER 2 to see the items in your cart.
-- Enter 3 to delete items from your cart.
+- ENTER 3 to remove items from your cart.
-- Enter 4 to generate a bill.
+- ENTER 4 to generate a bill.
-- Enter 5 to quit the program.
+- ENTER 5 to exit the program.

-7. Follow the on-screen instructions to shop for shoes, manage your cart, generate a bill, and proceed with payment using UPI.
+7. Follow the instructions on the screen to shop for shoes, manage your cart, generate a bill, and make a payment using UPI.

-8. After completing the shopping session, the program will end, and you will receive a confirmation message.
+8. When you finish the shopping session, the program will end, and you'll receive a confirmation message.

-## Pre-requisites
+## Pre-requisites:-

-Before running the Sole Shopper project, ensure that you have the following:

-- Python (version 3 or above) installed on your system.
+Before you start the Sole Shopper project, make sure that your system has Python installed, preferably version 3 or a newer version.

 ## Sample Output:-